 (i) The Human Resources Division is responsible for negotiating appropriate sick leave provisions into employment contracts and for providing advice on the interpretation of employment condition provisions and provisions of the Holidays Act 2003 if or when these arise.

-(a) All injuries, both of a work and a non-work nature, must be reported in accordance with the Injury/Illness Reporting Procedure.
+(a) All injuries, both of a work and a non-work nature, must be reported in accordance with the Incident Reporting Policy.
 Please refer to this policy for full procedures.